- All Topics

 Productivity and financial setbacks are also significant, as numerous breakdowns translate into frequent repair costs, additional labor and lost yield opportunity.
 Even brief stoppages or slower equipment operation (due to unreliable machines) can add up quickly with devastating results.

 Employers have several options, but perhaps the most immediate and impactful involve competency modeling, succession planning and training.
-A 2013 study by Manpower Group indicated that 53 percent of skilled trade workers in the United States were 45 years old or older, and at least one-fifth of them were between 55 and 64 years of age.
+A 2013 study by Manpower Group indicated that 53% of skilled trade workers in the United States were 45 years old or older, and at least one-fifth of them were between 55 and 64 years of age.
 In spite of this, a troubling tendency to overlook or underestimate this growing problem seems to prevail.

 Managers must begin by establishing a competency model with clear-cut expectations for employees’ knowledge, skills and abilities.
 This strategy is woefully underutilized.
 Only 17 of Deloitte’s respondents reported using competency model tools.
 By utilizing data-driven information on where a workforce is lacking and pairing this with clearly defined expectations, standards and goals, managers can gauge which areas to target in terms of training and career development.